Updated in 2021

 How can you help the original creators?

 YouTube publishers like Destin are well aware of this practice and have even coined a name for it, it’s called Freebooting.
 They have been actively telling everyone about it.
 They want users to help them by reporting the stolen content by Facebook Pages that do not give proper credit to the original creator (a link back is the bare minimum).

 Here is a Infographic to help you figure out if the content you are viewing on Facebook is stolen or not.

 You can go ahead and disable the Auto Play of the videos in Facebook.
 This will save you from getting distracted by a moving photo, (you will also save some data bandwidth).

-If you come across any video by a page, that is totally different from the content shared in the video, you can →
+If you come across any video by a page that is different from the content shared in the video, you can →

-★ Go to its page and see if the page indulges in Freebooting, meaning it has more such videos with no relevance to the topic of the page.
+★ Go to its Page and see if the Page indulges in Freebooting, meaning it has more such videos with no relevance to Page’s topic.

-★ Go to YouTube and search for the title of the video you came across in Facebook, most of the time, they even keep the video titles same.
+★ Go to YouTube and search for the title of the video you came across on Facebook.
+Most of the time, they even keep the video titles the same.

-★ If you find there is a YouTube video, grab its link and share it on Facebook, people still can watch YouTube videos inside Facebook.
+★ If you find a YouTube video, grab its link and share it on Facebook, people can still watch YouTube videos inside Facebook.

-You finding the content on YouTube doesn’t guarantee its uploaded by the original creator, but the chances are very low, in comparison to the Facebook, which is the ocean of stolen videos, which is becoming bigger with time.
+You find the content on YouTube doesn’t guarantee the original creator uploads it.
+Still, the chances are meager compared to Facebook, the ocean of stolen videos, which is becoming more significant with time.